Ekster tossed some random-looking objects in a leather weekend bag and changed into a dark blue tracksuit.

 From there on, he didn't speak anymore.
 Pizza approved, Åke assumed.

 They entered the first tunnel before the sun had completely set.
 When they came out on the other side, it was gone behind the mountains.
 A tinge of cyan was all that was left of the hot, summer day.
-The next tunnel that followed dipped down under the neighbouring districts.
-There was never no traffic around these roads, even in the dead of night.
+The next tunnel dipped down under the neighbouring districts.
+There was always traffic around these roads, even in the dead of night.
 Since moving to the south, Åke had spent many hours being driven around the famously extensive Alpine tunnels.
-This specific tunnel was a long one and with the abstinence of a good view, car rides got very boring, very quickly.
+This specific tunnel was a long one and with the absence of a good view, car rides got very boring, very quickly.

 “So do you go biking often?”